tounano/promisified-request/README.md

 ## Object Oriented Usage

-You can use `promised-request-2nd` as an object with instance, so you won't need to pass `request` object each time.
+You can use `promisified-request` as an object with instance, so you won't need to pass `request` object each time.

 ### Creating Instance